JereKuusela/valheim-esp/publish/README.txt

 - Breeding limit range (cyan sphere) and partner check range for breedable creatures (magenta sphere).
 - Food search check range (gray sphere) and eating range for tameable creatures (white sphere).
 - Lots of stats on tooltips:
-	- Status: is alerted, is in hunt mode, is staggering and current action.
+	- Status: is alerted, is in hunt mode, is staggering, is sleeping and current action.
 	- Current and max health.
 	- Accumulated stagger and stagger limit.
 	- Mass and knockback resistance.